sciart-org/AppSciArt/docs/user_stories.md

 As a participant, I want to be able to join a hackathon, in order to participate in it.

-This user story has several possible user workflows:
+This user story has several possible user workflows.

 #### US-3A: Unregistered join